mohamede-12/Nashville-Housing/README.md

 # Nashville Housing Data
-This repository is a showcase of some data cleaning I did on a dataset I found on Kaggle using SQL
+This repository is a showcase of some data cleaning I did on the Nashville Housing dataset I found on Kaggle using SQL

 ## First Step of Cleaning Data
 While initially diagnosing this data, I noticed some duplicate Parcel IDs.
 Some of the Parcel IDs had an address and some didn't so in this case I joined the table with itself to check which were missing.